swiss-territorial-data-lab/proj-dqry/README.md

 The input data for the ‘Training and Evaluation’ and ‘Prediction’ workflow for the quarry detection project are stored on the STDL kDrive (https://kdrive.infomaniak.com/app/drive/548133/files) with the following access path: /STDL/Common Documents/Projets/En_cours/Quarries_TimeMachine/02_Data/

-In this folder you can find different folders:
+In this main folder you can find subfolders:
 *	DEM
-    -	swiss-srtm.tif: DEM of Switzerland produced from SRTM instrument (_add reference and source_).
-The raster is used to filter the detection according to an elevation threshold.
-* Learning models
+    -	`swiss-srtm.tif`: DEM (spatial resolution about 25 m/px) of Switzerland produced from SRTM instrument (https://doi.org/10.5066/F7PR7TFT).
+The raster is used to filter the quarry detection * Learning models
-    - logs: folder containing trained detection model at several learning iteration.
-They have been obtained during the model training phase.
-The optimum model minimizing the validation loss curve.
+    - `logs`: folder containing trained detection models obtained during the model training phase using Ground Truth data.
 The learning characteristics of the algorithm can be visualized using tensorboard (see below in Processing/Run scripts).
-The optimum model obtained during the ‘Training and Evaluation’ phase is used to perform the ‘Prediction’ phase.
-The algorithm has been trained on SWISSIMAGE data with a 1 m/px resolution.
+Models at several epochs have been saved.
+The optimum model minimize the validation loss curve across epochs.
+This model is used to perform the ‘Prediction’ phase.
+The algorithm has been trained on SWISSIMAGE data with zoom levels from 15 (3.2 m/px) to 18 (0.4 m/px).
+For each zoom level subfolder a file `metrics.txt` is provided summing-up the metrics values (precision, recall and f1-score) obtained for the optimized model epoch.
+The user can either used the already trained model or performed is own model training by running the ‘Training and Evaluation’ workflow and use the produced model to detect quarries.

 * Shapefiles
-    -	quarry_label_tlm_revised: polygons shapefile of the quarries labels (TLM data) reviewed by the domain experts.
+    -	`quarry_label_tlm_revised`: polygons shapefile of the quarries labels (TLM data) reviewed by the domain experts.
 This file has been used to train and assess the automatic detection algorithms = Ground Truth.
-    - swissimage_footprints_shape_year_per_year: original SWISSIMAGE footprints and processed polygons border shapefiles for every SWISSIMAGE acquisition year.
+    - `swissimage_footprints_shape_year_per_year`: original SWISSIMAGE footprints and processed polygons border shapefiles for every SWISSIMAGE acquisition year.
-    - switzerland_border: polygon shapefile of the Switzerland border.
+    - `switzerland_border`: polygon shapefile of the Switzerland border.

 *	SWISSIMAGE
-    -	Explanation.txt: file explaining the main characteristics of SWISSIMAGE and the references links (written by R. Pott).
+    - `Explanation.txt`: file explaining the main characteristics of SWISSIMAGE and the references links (written by R. Pott).

 ## Workflow

+This section detail the procedure and the command lines to execute in order to run the workflows.

 ### Training and Evaluation